MEleonoraRossi/BigDataPhylogeny-Course/Day4/Lab7.md

   - Could intraspecific population structure within *T. challengeriana* (Weddell Sea vs. Ross Sea) fool a delimitation method into over-splitting?
   - What additional data (more loci, more specimens, morphology) would increase confidence?

+  ### 2.8 Further analyses
+  In the real life, if you have information for more molecular markers available, you should use it!
+We provided sequences for two more molecular markers (16S and h3).
+You can try using these markers for the delimitation analyses and then compare if the results are consistent with the ones you got for coi.

 ---

 ## 3. Haplotype Networks